pookjw/Kerberos_Algorithm_Swift/README.md

 - messageC : messageB

-- messageD : Authenticator (Client ID) encrypted with the TGS Session Key (from messageA)
+- messageD : Authenticator (Client ID, timestamp) encrypted with the TGS Session Key (from messageA)

 These are combined on Token2.
 Now Client knows TGS Session Key from messageA.

 3. The TGS retrieves messageC and decrypts using TGS Secret key and gets TGS Session Key.
-Using this key, the TGS decrypts messageD and compare Client ID from C and D. If they match,
+Using this key, the TGS decrypts messageD and check timestamp, compare Client ID from C and D. If they match,

 - messageE : Client-to-server ticket (Client ID, Server Session Key) encrypted using the Server Secret Key